bitcoindevkit/book-of-bdk/docs/cookbook/starter.md

 === "Rust"

     ```shell
-    cargo init fullwallet
+    cargo init quickstart
-    cd fullwallet
     ```

 === "Swift"

+    ```shell
+    swift package init --type executable
+    ```
-    Create a new Swift project in Xcode.
+    Or, if you're building an iOS app, create a new Swift project in Xcode.

 === "Kotlin"